lolisafe, a small safe worth protecting

 If you only do some small modifications such as editing

-Afterwards, you can instead clone your fork in your production server and pull updates from there.
+Afterwards, you can instead clone your fork into your production server and pull updates from there.
 You can then choose to only install production dependencies with

-yarn install --production there (hint: this is how I setup safe.rita.moe).
+yarn install --production there to save some disk space (hint: this is the workflow I use for https://safe.fiery.me).

-It will scan new files right after they are uploaded.
-It will then alert the uploaders of the virus names in ClamAV's database if their files are dirty.
+It will scan new files right after they are uploaded, then alert the uploaders of the virus names in ClamAV's database if the files are dirty.

 Unfortunately, this will slow down uploads processing as it has to wait for the scans before responding the uploaders.
 However, it's still highly recommended for public usage, or if you're like me who find the constant buzzing from Google Safe Search too annoying.

-To enable this, make sure you have ClamAV installed, or additionally have ClamAV daemon running.
-Afterwards configure
+To enable this, make sure you have ClamAV installed, or additionally have ClamAV daemon running (using daemon is considerably faster).
+Afterwards, configure

 uploads.scan options, and more importantly its sub-option